Best Fresh Tomato Recipes

 I tried making these with mayo.
 With sour cream.
 Then, with mayo AND sour cream.
 Nope; every single attempt was a failure.
-When in charge of was in a PTO cookbook (surprised?) at the kids’ parochial school, I tasted a cold rice salad that had a dressing that tasted very familiar.
+When I was in charge of our PTO cookbook (surprised?) at the kids’ parochial school, I tasted a cold rice salad that had a dressing that tasted very familiar.
 Yup, it was the perfect combination: mayo and yogurt.

 The rest of the recipe was a snap.
-I hollowed out tomatoes, chopped the reserved flesh along with some cucumber.
+I hollowed out tomatoes and chopped the reserved flesh along with some cucumber.
 Mixed in some diced celery, a bit of seasoning salt, and twice as much mayo as yogurt.
 That’s it; the result is a simple and refreshing dish.